📝 Lexical Builder 🛠️

 - Optional peer dependencies

 - Have an optional dependency?
 No problem.
 You can even specify config overrides if peer dependencies are present!
-This is used internally so Plans can provide an error if a suitable framework host is not available (e.g.
+This is used internally so Extensions can provide an error if a suitable framework host is not available (e.g.

-is used, but there's noLexicalPlanComposer
+is used, but there's noLexicalExtensionComposer

 ) - Framework independent